-- 1. PE Equipment is annually checked by appropriate agencies. - 2.
-Bikes serviced once a term, helmets checked before each session. - 3.
-Periodic safety checks of PE equipment are carried out by members of staff eg. gymnastics equipment is checked before a unit of work commences. - 4.
-Several members of staff are First Aid qualified: - a.
-John Rutter - b.
-Ryan Bailey - c.
-Diane Dick - d.
+- 1. PE Equipment is annually checked by appropriate agencies.

+- 2. Periodic safety checks of PE equipment are carried out by members of staff EG gymnastics equipment is checked before a unit of work commences.

+- 3. Several members of staff are First Aid qualified:

+- a.
+John Rutter

+- b.
+Samantha Maudling

+- c.
+Diane Dick

+- d.
 Sharon Stead